-Underwater galleries of natural wonders
+Dubrovnik’s underwater galleries of natural wonders

-Then, the Mediterranean greenery growing along the whole coastline, surrounding and hiding the small coves, beautifying islands and islets.
+Then, the Mediterranean greenery grows along the coastline, surrounding and hiding the small coves, beautifying islands and islets.
 Almost every island has a secluded cave.
-Some of them are submerged and you will need diving equipment to reach them, and some of them can easily be reached by boat.
+Some of them are submerged, and you will need diving equipment to reach them, and some can easily be reached by boat.
 So put on your bathing suits, prepare your masks and snorkels, and let’s start exploring them together because we know all the best and hidden ones!

 The closest to the Old City of Dubrovnik, Betina cave is unusual and beautiful thanks to its location, buried directly in the rock surrounded by pine trees.
 Just across Betina cave, on the Island of Lokrum, there are many small, magical and quiet coves.